Paolo Rossi: Early years

 Rossi confirmed his growth during the 1978 World Cup tournament, gaining international fame as one of the world's best strikers.
-Playing for Italy as a central striker, he would sometimes switch positions with the two other forwards, going to his original right wing position.
+Playing for Italy as a central striker, he would sometimes switch positions with the two other forward, going to his original right wing position.
 Right winger Franco Causio, a two-footed player, would go left, and Italy's tall left winger Roberto Bettega would go to the center.
 This simple stratagem, made possible by the technical quality of all three players, created havoc for opposing defences, and Italy showed an entertaining offensive style of play in the tournament.
 Rossi totalled three goals and four assists as Italy finished in fourth place in that World Cup.
 He was named as part of the team of the tournament for his performances, and he also collected the Silver Ball as the second-best player of the World Cup.
 Rossi's goal in Italy's opening 2–1 group win of the tournament against France, on 2 June 1978, was also his first goal for Italy.

 Up to this point, Rossi had been jointly owned by Vicenza and Juventus.
 When the two clubs were called to settle the property, Lanerossi offered the shocking sum of 2.612 billion lire for Rossi, who became the world's most expensive player, and Italy's most costly sportsman ever at that point.
-After the 1978 World Cup, during the 1978–79 season, Rossi made his European debut with Vicenza in the UEFA Cup, however, despite scoring 15 goals for the club in Serie A, his season was marked by injuries, and Vicenza was relegated to Serie B. Rossi was subsequently loaned to Perugia, in order to play in Serie A the following season.
+After the 1978 World Cup, during the 1978–79 season, Rossi made his European debut with Vicenza in the UEFA Cup, however, despite scoring 15 goals for the club in Serie A, his season was marked by injuries, and Vicenza was relegated to Serie B. Rossi was subsequently loaned to Perugia, to play in Serie A the following season.